 Incorporated in 1888, the Lexington Terminal opened its 4-mile road between Crawford and Lexington on October 1, 1889.
 It included a half-mile branch to a quarry of the Blue Granite Company.

-The lessees of the Georgia Railroad acquired the line in 1900 but it was not until 1917 that the Georgia took over the Lexington’s operations.
+The lessees of the Georgia Railroad acquired the Lexington line in 1900, but it was not until 1917 that they took over its operations.

 The line was abandoned in 1947.